ueberdosis/tiptap/docs/api/nodes/task-item.md

 If this is not supplied, the task items are immutable while the editor is `readOnly`.

+If this function returns false, the check state will be preserved (`readOnly`).

 ```js
 TaskItem.configure({
   onReadOnlyChecked: (node, checked) => {